 - Hiking the many sections of the Fairy Falls

 - Paddling in the cool pool of Kitekite Falls

 - Getting that perfect picture of Kerekere Falls

 - Jump off the jetty at Lake Wainamu

 - Refine your surfing skills at O’Neills Bay or walk on the headlands.

 ARATAKI VISITOR CENTRE

 This is not just your old and dusty visitor centre.
-Arataki is more of a mini museum set in a funky building covered in Maori carvings.
+The Arataki Visitor Centre is more of a mini-museum set in a funky building covered in Maori carvings.